Vision Foundation Models as Effective Visual Tokenizers for Autoregressive Image Generation: Supplemental Ablation Study

 \subsection{Effect of Single-level \textit{v.s.} Multi-level Features}

-In this paragraph, we investigate the separate impacts of single-level or multi-level features on image reconstruction and generation.
-Specifically, we replace the multi-level features with the single-level feature from the last layer of a VFM.
+In this paragraph, we investigate the separate impacts of each single-level or multi-level features on image reconstruction and generation.
+Specifically, we begin by conducting an ablation study to evaluate the impact of each single-layer feature on image reconstruction and generation.
+Subsequently, we cumulatively add each feature layer to observe the combined effect.

 \textbf{Setup.} We initialize and train each tokenizer for 50 epochs.
 Once the tokenizer is optimized, it is integrated with an AR generation model, \ours-L, for a total of 100 training epochs.
-Besides, the image reconstruction and generation performance are reported.
-Additionally, linear probing is also conducted on the $\verb+[CLS]+$ token to estimate the semantic representation capability of \ours.
+During evaluation, the image reconstruction and generation performance are reported.

-\textbf{Observation.} As depicted in \cref{tbl:multi-level}, compared to VFMTok-L trained with single-level feature, the one with multi-level features presents a significantly superior performance in both image reconstruction, generation, and semantic representation capability.
+\textbf{Observation.} The results, as presented in the Table~\ref{tbl:each-single-level} and Table~\ref{tbl:cumulative-features}, show that while a single feature layer offers no significant advantage, the quality of both image reconstruction and generation markedly improves as more layers are incorporated.